FedejGon/pyCC.id/README.md

     * Neural Networks (NN-CC)
     * Polynomials (Poly-CC)
     * Symbolic Regression (SymbR-CC)
+* **Physics-Informed Discovery**: Incorporate known physical constraints, such as symmetries (e.g., even and odd functions) or conservation laws, to guide the discovery process and produce more robust and physically plausible models.
 * **Built-in Simulator**: Includes a module for simulating higher-order and coupled ODEs, which is fully compatible with all identification methodologies.
 * **User-Focused Design**: Aims for an API that is both easy to use for standard problems and highly customizable for advanced research.